 - AntiquityNOW is calling for submissions by teachers in social studies and related fields depicting ancient/modern linkages for our website

-- The Choices Program: Teaching Current Issues Next Year?
+- The Choices Program-Brown University: Teaching Current Issues Next Year?

 The Choices Current Issues Series includes 18 titles that make complex international issues meaningful for students.
 Using a student-centered approach, Choices units develop critical thinking and an understanding of the significance of history in our lives today—essential ingredients of responsible citizenship.